-4.12 Deposits will only be refunded to the bidder if they have not bought any goods and/or lots on auction according to the vendor roll.
+4.12 Deposits will only be refunded to the bidder if they have not bought any goods and/or lots on auction according to the vendor roll, or in the event that their bid was not accepted (confirmed) by the seller.
 Original proof of the bidder’s banking details is required to process the bidder’s refund.
 All refunds are done by Electronic Transfer only.

 4.13 Deposit refunds may take up to 14 (fourteen) days to reflect into the bidders banking account and is dependant on the various banking systems of each banking institution.